 Explore 40 acres of open space, a tribute to the agrarian heritage of Aquidneck Island.
 The site is open daily from dawn to dusk for public enjoyment.

 Newport Restoration Foundation holds one of the largest collections of period architecture owned by a single organization anywhere in the United States.

 Celebrate excellence in historic preservation efforts within the City of Newport, Rhode Island.

 Live amidst history by renting one of our many historic properties.

-When James Buchanan Duke bought Rough Point from Princess Anastasia of Greece and Denmark (the former Mrs. William B. Leeds) in 1922, the Great Hall looked considerably different.
-It was dark wood from floorboards to ceiling rafters, with openings to the second floor through arches, balconies, and oriel windows — an appropriate "look" for the English manor style of the house as originally designed around 1890 for Frederick W. Vanderbilt by Boston architects Peabody & Stearns.
+When James Buchanan Duke bought Rough Point in 1922, the Great Hall looked considerably different.
+It was dark wood from floorboards to ceiling rafters, with openings to the second floor through arches and balconies that fit the English manor style of the house as originally designed around 1890 for Frederick W. Vanderbilt by Boston architects Peabody & Stearns.

 Wingchairs in the William and Mary style

 Covered Jar depicting a celebration of longevity by the Daoist Eight Immortals

 Portrait of Mountjoy Blount, Earl of Newport and George, Lord Goring by Van Dyck

 Infant Christ Asleep by Duquesnoy